dacarab/AzureLab/README.md

 **-ProvisionSMBShare**
 Another parameter that requires additional thought.
 It will be useful to provision an SMB share within the lab, and may even something that is done as part of the deployment to enable customization of the environment.
 Will be a *Switch*  parameter.

-#### Example Syntax
+#### Example New-AzureLab Syntax

 New-AzureLab -Name [string] -LabType [string] -WindowsHostsCount [int] -LinuxHostsCount [int] -ADUsersFile [string] -ProvisionSMBShare

 ### Set-AzureLabConfig

 Function that will be used to configure hosts in the lab once they are deployed.
 Initially plan to make this a public function that users can choose to leverage.

-#### Example Syntax
+#### Example Set-AzureLab Syntax

 Set-AzureLabConfig -LabName [string] -DSCFile [string]